SurasithIT/crypto-coinflip-game/README.md

 # Crypto Coinflip Game

 the game let two players bet on coin flip (BTC and ETH)

 ## Setup manual and how to run (locally)

 - run [Ganache](https://www.trufflesuite.com/ganache) with localhost port 8545
+- install web dependency with command `npm i`
+- install truffle dependency with command `npm run init-contract`
-- deploy contract in local by using Truffle console
+- deploy contract in local with command `npm run deploy-contract`
-  - access in to truffle directory ```src/app/cores/services/truffle````
-  - run command ```truffle migrate --network development```
-  - copy KOSCoinflip contract address from deployed json file to set CONTRACT_ADDRESS variable in ```src/app/cores/app-settings.ts``` file
 - using angular serve command (if you didn't install, have to install with command `npm install -g @angular/cli`) `ng serve`
 - access the game with http://localhost:4200
-- connect MetaMask wallet with local ganache network
+- connect MetaMask wallet with local ganache network and import yours wallet
 - insert wallet address of player 1 and 2
 - select your lucky coin
 - press "Toss!!"